-This incident narrated by a colleague over a Zoom meeting might sound like an aberration, but angry outbursts are far more common that we would like to admit.
+This incident might sound like an aberration, but angry outbursts are far more common that we would like to admit.
 Just ask Virat Kohli, whose brilliance as a cricketer was initially overshadowed by endless controversies over his temper tantrums.
 Like flipping off Australian bystanders who were heckling him during a match.

-Before you start to sniff out a pattern, ket it be known that these angry outbursts aren’t limited to sportspeople.
+Before you start to sniff out a pattern, let it be known that these angry outbursts aren’t limited to sportspeople.

 Research suggests that an average office employee suffers from “desk rage” twice a day, stating “colleagues taking credit for our work, computer crashes and rude clients” as their triggers.